StadGent/laravel_site_opening-hours/README.md

 Email is now done through SendGrid, simply add an API key to the .env variable.

+## VESTA

+Output can be written to VESTA on a weekly basis by using a predefined command.
+This will write a weekschedule to VESTA starting on monday of the week that the timestamp of execution falls in. e.g. If it's called friday at 5PM, the output will below monday-sunday of that week friday falls into.
+Scheduling it monday mornings will produce a schedule for that entire week.

+    > php artisan openinghours:update-vesta

 # Usage

 ## Queries - No APIB or Swagger available